TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Future Work and Conclusion

 \section{Future Work and Conclusion}

-Our evaluation on 173k M-Lab NDT tests (2024--2025) shows that \textsc{TurboTest} achieves nearly 2-$4\times$ higher data savings than M-Lab’s BBR-based approach while reducing median error, shifting the Pareto frontier outward and approaching oracle bounds.
+Our evaluation on 1 million M-Lab NDT tests shows that \textsc{TurboTest} achieves 1.8-$4.4\times$ higher data savings than M-Lab’s BBR-based approach while reducing median error, shifting the Pareto frontier outward and approaching oracle bounds.
 These results highlight the limits of existing heuristics—static thresholds, BBR pipe-full signals, and throughput stability rules—that capture only a narrow slice of the accuracy–savings trade-off.
 By decoupling prediction from termination, leveraging richer transport-level features, and exposing a single tunable parameter $\epsilon$, \textsc{TurboTest} delivers accurate, efficient, and robust termination policies suitable for deployment at scale.

 Several avenues exist for future work.
 Alternate loss functions could mitigate mean-squared error’s bias toward high-speed tiers, and more advanced architectures (e.g., autoregressive transformers) may improve accuracy, especially at the tail.
 For termination, reinforcement learning could be used to learn policies without explicit labels but would likely require substantially larger datasets.
+Time-series models geared towards unsupervised learning may be explored to further improve tail performance \cite{guthula2025netbursteventcentricforecastingbursty}.
 Beyond modeling, the methodology generalizes naturally: while we focused on download tests due to their higher data overhead, the same approach applies to upload tests.
-Similarly, while our evaluation used NDT because of its public data, the framework is extensible to other protocols, including multi-connection tests or tools that report throughput using different aggregation rules.
+Similarly, while our evaluation used NDT because of its public data, the framework is extensible to other speed test applications, including multi-connection tests or tools that report throughput using different aggregation rules.
+Future work may include comparing \textsc{TurboTest} variants in controlled environments~\cite{daneshamooz2025netreplicaprogrammablesubstratelastmile}.
 Importantly, our approach is agnostic to what a speed test should report -- a complementary question outside the scope of this work.
-Although we provide a preliminary analysis of the inference cost, deployment considerations remain, including how to balance accuracy, efficiency, and operational cost in production settings.

 This work provides the first principled learning formulation for speed test optimization, opening opportunities for adaptive measurement frameworks that generalize across heterogeneous networks while reducing the resource cost of a critical public service.
 In short, \textsc{TurboTest} shows that less can indeed be enough.